 With peace on earth, good will to men.”

-God is not detached from His creation or surprised by current events.
-The entirety of Scripture presents God’s intimate involvement in world affairs.
+God is not detached from creation or surprised by current events.
+The entirety of Scripture presents God’s intimate involvement in human affairs.

-God is eternal and omniscient.
-He isn’t bound by time and space; and, unlike man sees all of history like a colossal appointment calendar.
-Transcending the time space continuum, God has planned every date of the grand calendar of history and knows what He has purposed for each nanosecond.
-He knows how all of the circumstances of each individual’s life and the combined events of history mesh to accomplish His will and purpose.
+God is not bound by time and space.
+He is eternal and omniscient.
+Transcending the space-time continuum, God has planned every date of history and knows what He has purposed for each nanosecond.
+He knows how all circumstances of each individual life and the combined developments of history mesh to accomplish His will and purpose.

 God is so awesome and mighty that He even uses what is intended for evil to accomplish what is ultimately good in order to implement His overarching plan and purpose for creation (Rm.
 8:28; Eph.
 1:11).

 God knows about the chaotic reverberations in the world.
 Many Bible passages remind that God not is not only aware, but sees and hears what transpires in our experience (Ps.
 34:15-17cf.
 2 Chron.
 16:9; Prov.
 15:3; 1 Pet.
 3:12).